 - The account reaches out to you claiming you won a giveaway.
 Fake giveaways are popular social media scams.
 That’s why you must always verify the authenticity of the account prior to exchange.
 Most platforms have some form of a verification icon next to an account’s name if the account is verified by the platform as an authentic user.Additionally, if an influencer or business tells you that you won a giveaway, take the conversation to email.
 Then, use a third-party money exchanging platform such as Paypal (which offers user protection).

 - They ask for personal identification information.
 Never give someone your SSN, address, phone number, or driver’s license information via social media apps.

 - Trust your gut.
 If something seems off or too good to be true, stick to the safe side and don’t share your information!
 Predators use fake accounts solely to obtain and exploit your personal information.

 Your online safety starts with YOU

+So, have you learned how to protect yourself on social media?
 The number of online stalkers and predators is only increasing, as we continue using social media to share about our lives.
 To stay safe from predators, keeping your information private while sharing your life online must be YOUR first priority.